amphio/checklists/README.md

 ###To edit exsting checklists in an existing library
 * Edit the iso_checklists.json file
 * Add new checklists as json objects in this file
+* Note that the "Context" checklist is compulsory, all others are optional

 ...inspired by Atul Gawande's Checklist Manifesto